MariaAma/AppPython_Calculator/README.md

 ## Introduction

-Welcome to the "Calculator" repository.
+Welcome to the Python Calculator project!
-This project focuses on developing a simple Calculator app with Python Code.
+We're building a basic calculator that makes math easy.
+You can add, subtract, multiply, divide, and find percentages effortlessly.
+Our goal is to keep it simple and user-friendly.
+Let's take a look at the Python code and see how easy this calculator works!

 ## License